-Continuing Studies Art and Design Programs for Age 4 through Grade 12
+Continuing Studies Art and Design Programs for Middle School through Grade 12

 Through a variety of courses and camps, Continuing Studies at the School of the Art Institute of Chicago (SAIC) offers children, middle school students, high school students, and families the perfect opportunity to learn creative and critical thinking skills, explore contemporary artistic practices, develop a portfolio for college, and have fun making art.